goFrendiAsgard/No-CMS/readme.md

 No-CMS as CMS
 --------------
-No-CMS is a good enough CMS.
-It is different from Wordpress, Drupal or Joomla.
-Those CMS are built from developers for users.
+No-CMS is a "less assumption" CMS.
+It is different from Wordpress, Drupal, Joomla, Moodle or Zencart.
+Those CMS are built by developers for users with some special purpose in mind (e.g: blog, news, e-learning, e-commerce).
 No-CMS is built by developer for developers, although everyone else can still use it as well.
+It already has some basic features such as authentication/authorization, widget and page management.
+You are free to use them or just get rid of them and make your custom code
 The main purpose of this CMS is to provide a good start of web application project, especially for CodeIgniter developer.

 No-CMS as Application development framework
 --------------------------------------------
 No-CMS is not just another CMS.
 No-CMS allows you to make your own module and your own themes.
-This means that you (as developer) can make a module that can be used for several project.
+This means that you (as developer) can make a module (e.g: forum module, FAQ module, etc) that can be used for several different project.

 No-CMS takes advantages of CodeIgniter as its core.
 It provides rich set of libraries for commonly needed task,